Eastern Europe: World War II and onset of the Cold War

-Throughout Eastern Europe, German-speaking populations were expelled to the reduced borders of Germany in one of the largest ethnic cleansing operations in history.
+Throughout Eastern Europe, German-speaking populations were expelled to the reduced borders of Germany (or even Austria) in one of the largest ethnic cleansing operations in history.
 Regions where Germans had formed the local population majority were re-settled with Polish- or Czech-speakers.

-The region fell to Soviet control and Communist governments were imposed.
-Yugoslavia and Albania had their own Communist regimes independent of Moscow.
+The region fell to Soviet control, and communist governments were imposed.
+Yugoslavia, Albania and later Romania had their own communist regimes independent of Moscow.
 The Eastern Bloc at the onset of the Cold War in 1947 was far behind the Western European countries in economic rebuilding and economic progress.
-Winston Churchill, in his famous "Sinews of Peace" address of 5 March 1946, at Westminster College in Fulton, Missouri, stressed the geopolitical impact of the "iron curtain":
+Winston Churchill, in his well-known "Sinews of Peace" address of 5 March 1946, at Westminster College in Fulton, Missouri, stressed the geopolitical impact of the "iron curtain":

 Eastern Bloc

-Eastern Europe after 1945 usually meant all the European countries liberated from Nazi Germany and then occupied by the Soviet army.
+Eastern Europe after 1945 usually meant all the European countries liberated from Nazi Germany and then occupied by the Soviet Army.
 It included the German Democratic Republic (also known as East Germany), formed by the Soviet occupation zone of Germany.
-All the countries in Eastern Europe adopted communist modes of control by 1948.
-These countries were officially independent of the Soviet Union, but the practical extent of this independence was quite limited.
+All countries in Eastern Europe adopted communist modes of control by 1948.
+They were officially independent of the Soviet Union, but the practical extent of this independence was quite limited.
 Yugoslavia and Albania had Communist control that was independent of the Kremlin.

-The communists had a natural reservoir of popularity in that they had destroyed the Nazi invaders.
+The communists had a natural reservoir of popularity in that they had destroyed the German invaders.
 Their goal was to guarantee long-term working-class solidarity.
 The Soviet secret police, the NKVD, working in collaboration with local communists, created secret police forces using leadership trained in Moscow.
 This new secret police arrived to arrest political enemies according to prepared lists.
-The national Communists then took power in a gradualist manner, backed by the Soviets in many, but not all, cases.
-For a while, cooperative non-Communist parties were tolerated.
-The Communist governments nationalized private businesses, placing them under state ownership, and monitored the media and churches.
-When dividing up government offices with coalition partners, the Communists took control of the interior ministries, which controlled the local police.
+The national communists then took power in a gradualist manner and were backed by the Soviets in many, but not all, cases.
+For a while, co-operative non-communist parties were tolerated.
+The communist governments nationalized private businesses, placed them under state ownership and monitored the media and the churches.
+When dividing up government offices with coalition partners, the communists took control of the interior ministries, which controlled the local police.
 They also took control of the mass media, especially radio, as well as the education system.
-They confiscated and redistributed farmland, and seized control of or replaced the organizations of civil society, such as church groups, sports, youth groups, trade unions, farmers' organizations, and civic organizations.
-In some countries, they engaged in large-scale ethnic cleansing, moving ethnic groups such as Germans, Poles, Ukrainians and Hungarians far away from where they previously lived, often with high loss of life, to relocate them within the new post-war borders of their respective countries.
+They confiscated and redistributed farmland and seized control of or replaced the organizations of civil society, such as church groups, sports, youth groups, trade unions, farmers' organizations, and civic organizations.
+In some countries, they engaged in large-scale ethnic cleansing by moving ethnic groups such as Germans, Poles, Ukrainians and Hungarians far away from where they had lived, often with high loss of life, and relocating them within the new post-war borders of their respective countries.

-Under pressure from Stalin, these nations rejected grants from the American Marshall Plan.
-Instead, they participated in the Molotov Plan, which later evolved into the Comecon (Council for Mutual Economic Assistance).
+Under Stalin's direct instructions, these nations rejected grants from the American Marshall Plan.
+Instead, they joined the Molotov Plan, which later evolved into the Comecon (Council for Mutual Economic Assistance).
 When NATO was created in 1949, most countries of Eastern Europe became members of the opposing Warsaw Pact, forming a geopolitical concept that became known as the Eastern Bloc.
 This consisted of: